microsoft/sqlworkshops/sql2019workshop/07_SQLOnKubernetes.md

 This activity is designed to be used with an Azure Kubernetes Service (AKS) cluster but most of the scripts and steps can be used with any Kubernetes cluster.
 This activity only requires a single-node Kubernetes cluster with only 6Gb RAM.
 Therefore this activity could be used even on a minikube cluster.
 While this module could be used on a RedHat OpenShift cluster you should use the workshop specifically designed for RedHat OpenShift at https://github.com/Microsoft/sqlworkshops/tree/master/SQLonOpenShift.

+One of the key elements to using Kubernetes is declarative programming.
+The **kubectl** tool communicates with the Kubernetes API Server to execute API in the cluster.
+Much of the API can be executed by applying a YAML file.
+You will use kubectl and a series of command and YAML files to deploy a pod with a SQL Server Container.

 This activity assumes the following:

 - You have access to a Kubernetes cluster
-- You have installed the kubectl tool on your preferred client whether that be Windows, Linux, or MacOS.
+- You have installed the **kubectl** tool on your preferred client whether that be Windows, Linux, or MacOS.
 You can read more about how to install kubectl at https://kubernetes.io/docs/tasks/tools/install-kubectl/.
 Kubectl needs to be in the path on your computer.

 >**NOTE**: *If at anytime during the Activities of this Module you need to "start over" you can run the script **cleanup.ps1** or **cleanup.sh** and go back to the first Activity in 7.0 and run through all the steps again.*